RabeaKaddoura/ecommerce-platform-project/README.md

 * order-svc → updates order status

 Each service uses its own PostgreSQL database hosted on a shared AWS RDS instance.

+### ⚡ Caching Layer

+Redis runs as a pod inside the EKS cluster and is used by `product-svc` as a caching layer.

+Flow:

+1. product-svc checks Redis for cached product data
+2. On cache hit, data is returned immediately
+3. On cache miss, product-svc queries PostgreSQL
+4. Retrieved data is stored in Redis for subsequent requests

+This reduces database load and improves product retrieval latency.

 ---